trinidadMartinCampos/trinidadMartinCampos/README.md

 <h2> Hi, I'm Trinidad Martín Campos!✌🏽<img src="icons/giphy.gif" width="50"></h2>
 <img align='right' src="icons/giphy.gif" width="230">

-#### I'm a Software Engineer and Bioinformatician based in Geneva, 🇨🇭.
+#### I'm a Software Engineer and Bioinformatician based in Geneva, 🇨🇭
+Experienced data scientist with a rich history of 9+ years in the field of data analysis, spanning both academic and clinical research environments.
+Adept at crafting and executing ingenious strategies to untangle complexities and tackle intricate issues in clinical data management.

 <p><em>